-Georgia is a warm and welcoming country.
-Situated at the crossroads between Europe and Asia, it is a perfect travel destination.
 Whether you are an explorer or a digital nomad, Georgia has everything that you could ask for.
-Whether it is cultural or geographical diversity, Georgia has both.
+Be it cultural or geographical diversity, Georgia has both.
 The country is a perfect mix of complicated history, modern facilities, and natural beauty.
 If you are planning a trip to Georgia, either for travel or to work remotely, you are making the right choice.

-Georgia travel insurance to ensure financial security in case of any illnesses, injuries, or accidents during your stay.
+Georgia travel medical insurance remains a legal requirement to enter the country, in order to ensure financial security in case of any illnesses, injuries, or accidents during your stay.

 Whether you are in Georgia for just a couple of days or are setting up a remote work base in the country, here are some of the top attractions that you should be sure to visit.